 It’s natural to be worried if someone you know or love suffers a concussion.
 This injury can be scary, and many kinds of people, such as children and athletes, are susceptible to it.
 Below, we’ll cover proper concussion protocol, so you can rest easy knowing you’re equipped to handle it.

 A concussion is a mild type of traumatic brain injury (TBI).
 It can occur after an impact to your head, or after an injury that causes your head and brain to shake rapidly back and forth.

 Fights, falls, playground injuries, and (driving) motor vehicle accidents MVA are just a few ways people can get a concussion.
 People who play impact sports like boxing, hockey and football are at high risk.

 The symptoms vary depending on the severity of the injury.
 Beware not all cases of concussion result in a loss of consciousness.

 What Are the Symptoms of a Concussion?

-In order to perform proper concussion protocol, it’s important to know the symptoms a person may experience.
-Here are some warning signs to watch out for:
+In order to perform proper concussion protocol, it’s important to know the symptoms you may experience yourself:

 - Memory loss or problems